Receive updates on our range of cultural tours and music festivals via email:

 Senior Historian at the Imperial War Museum.
 During his thirty-seven years there he has worked on many exhibitions and projects including The Churchill Museum, Holocaust exhibition, and D-Day to Victory exhibition.
 As well as giving frequent lectures, he has made numerous TV and radio appearances as IWM spokesperson, and is an authority on the Battle of Britain and the Blitz.

-Architect and lecturer in architecture at the University of Bath with a particular interest in the history of modernism.
+Architect and Principal Lecturer in architecture at the University of Westminster with a particular interest in the history of modernism.
 He read Architecture at Cambridge, where he was the founding editor of Scroope: Cambridge Architectural Journal, and subsequently combined academia and practice in both England and Finland.
 He obtained his PhD from the LSE on Alvar Aalto and has published widely on his work.
 His most recent book Alvar Aalto: the Mark of the Hand won the RIBA President’s Award for Research 2012.

 Professor of Anthropology and Forced Migration at the University of Oxford.
 She has long been involved with the Middle East as a university teacher, development practitioner, and advocate for indigenous rights.
 Her doctoral research in Syria and Lebanon among Bedouin sheep herders as well as her later work among camel nomads in the Sultanate of Oman has given her a breadth of field-based experience from the Levant to the Gulf.